wp-plugins/slideshow-gallery/readme.txt

 * `featuredtype` [ post_type ] = A post type slug like 'post', 'page', etc. The default is 'post'
 * `gallery_id` [ gallery_id ] = Numeric/integer ID of a gallery to display images from.
 * `post_id` [ post_id ] = Numeric/integer ID of a post to take images from it, uploaded through it's "Add Media" button.
+* `numberposts` [ numberposts ] = Numeric value of the number of images to take from the post/page. "-1" for unlimited/all
 * `layout` [ responsive | specific ] = Set to 'responsive' for mobile/tablet compatible theme and 'specific' for fixed width/height.
 * `resizeimages` [ true | false ] = Set to 'true' to resize images to fit the slideshow dimensions.
 * `imagesoverlay` [ true | false ] (default: setting) = Set to 'true' to display links of slides that are images in a Colorbox overlay on the page.